Sitting Through: A Retreat for Creativity, Meditation, and Connection

 September 27 - October 2, 2025

-This is an in-person 5-night Insight Meditation retreat organized by Insight Retreat Center (IRC) and hosted at Big Springs Garden Retreat Center.
+This is an in-person 5-night Insight meditation retreat organized by Insight Retreat Center (IRC) and hosted at Big Springs Garden Retreat Center.
 It is for Black, Indigenous, and People of Color (BIPOC) and offers a unique opportunity to deepen your practice through foundational Insight Meditation techniques.

 Questions?
-Contact the Registrar, Yanli: yanli@insightretreatcenter.org
+Contact the Registrar, Yanli, at yanli@insightretreatcenter.org.

-Ram Appalaraju and Victoria Cary
+Ram Appalaraju & Victoria Cary

 • The teachings of the Buddha guides us toward a deeper, more intimate understanding of our hearts and minds.
 In this retreat, we will practice cultivating compassionate responses, soften into the rhythms of life, and nourish the wisdom and joy that arise from both practicing the Dhamma and being in relationship with nature.